Breakdown of Average Monthly Household Expenses

 Entertainment is another area that saw a large increase in spending, so focusing your budget cuts on this category is a good financial move.
 Consider cutting cable and relying solely on a streaming service like Netflix, Hulu, or Amazon Prime.

 Limit eating out to once a week or month, and start cooking most of your meals at home.
 You may also consider a membership to a bulk store like Costco or Sam’s Club, which can also save you money.
 And instead of hitting up weekly happy hours with friends, host a rotating potluck instead.
 That way, you’ll get to socialize and “eat out,” but you’ll do it on the cheap.

 Vehicle purchases were down, according to the data, but if you still need a car, consider buying a used car instead of new, driving a more cost-effective car, or even forgoing a car altogether and relying on public transportation.
 If you do decide that purchasing a new car is necessary, aim for one that has a monthly payment that fits into your budget (including the insurance, maintenance, and gas costs).

 Other Ways to Save

 - Consider eating your meals at home rather than eating out.

-- Shop around for affordable healthcare plans, even a high deductible health plan (HDHP) which will have a much lower premium.
+- Shop around for affordable health care plans, such as a high deductible health plan (HDHP) which will have a much lower premium.
 Just be sure to tuck away some funds in the case of a medical emergency.

-- Save money on clothing by buying secondhand or selling unused clothing on resale stores like Tradesy or eBay.
+- Save money on clothing by buying secondhand or selling unused clothes on resale stores and websites like Tradesy or eBay.